Derived geometry of the first formal neighborhood of a smooth analytic cycle: Introduction

-which is compatible with the generalized HKR isomorphism constructed by Arinkin and C\u{a}ld\u{a}raru in \cite{Arinkin-Caldararu} when $S$ is globally trivial. \end{theorem} Although some applications of our results will appear in a forthcoming paper, let us give some motivation to compute the functor $\aleph$.
+is the generalized HKR isomorphism constructed by Arinkin and C\u{a}ld\u{a}raru in \cite{Arinkin-Caldararu} . \end{theorem} Let us give some motivation to compute the functor $\mathbb{L}j^*j_*$.
 The first motivation comes from the work of Kapranov \cite{Kapranov} and Markarian \cite{Markarian}: they construct a structure of derived Lie algebra on the shifted tangent bundle $TX[-1]$ of any complex manifold $X$, the derived Lie bracket being given by the Atiyah class\footnote{This is the geometric counterpart of Quillen's theorem \cite{Quillen}.}.
 In the case of the diagonal embedding, this derived Lie structure has been studied in the framework of Lie groupoids to prove the geometric Duflo isomorphism conjectured by Kontsevich (\textit{see} \cite{CVDBR}, \cite{CalaqueEMS}), and its extension to arbitrary closed embeddings is widely open and of high interest.
-We believe that the explicit description of $\aleph$ can lead to substantial progress on this question.
+We believe that the explicit description of $\mathbb{L}j^*j_*$ can lead to substantial progress on this question.

 The second motivation originates from Kontsevich's homological mirror symmetry conjecture \cite{miroir}: if $X$ is a closed submanifold of a complex manifold $Y$, then the global Ext groups $\mathrm{Ext}^i_{\mathcal{O}_Y}(\mathcal{O}_X, \mathcal{O}_X)$ are the counterpart in the B-model of the Fl\oe{}r homology groups, and are strongly related to the generalized HKR isomorphism for this closed immersion.